Netflix/consoleme/README.md

 - Cache IAM roles, SQS queues, SNS topics, and S3 buckets to Redis/DDB
 - Report Celery Last Success Metrics (Used for alerting on failed tasks)
-- Cache Cloudtrail Errors by ARN (This requires an internal celery task to aggregate Cloutrail errors from your preferred source)
+- Cache Cloudtrail Errors by ARN (This requires an internal celery task to aggregate Cloudtrail errors from your preferred source)

 Netflix's internal celery tasks handle a variety of additional requirements that you may